iter8-tools/iter8/mkdocs/docs/tutorials/istio/gitops/argocd.md

 watch kubectl get experiments.iter8.tools
 ```

 Once the experiment finishes, check https://github.com/[YOUR_ORG]/iter8/pulls.
 Iter8 should have created a new PR titled `Iter8 GitOps`.
 File diffs from the PR should show clearly what Iter8 is proposing to change in the Env repo.
 Regardless which version is the winner, Iter8 will always clean up the Env repo after an experiment is finished.
-Specifically, the files created by the CI pipeline at the start of the experiment will be deleted, i.e., experiment.yaml, fortio.yaml, and productpage-candidate.yaml, to essentially put the Env repo back to its initial state.
-Additionally, if the candidate met all the success criteria of the experiment, productpage.yaml will be updated to reflect the new baseline version.
+Specifically, the files created by the CI pipeline at the start of the experiment will be deleted, i.e., `experiment.yaml`, `fortio.yaml`, and `productpage-candidate.yaml`, to essentially put the Env repo back to its initial state.
+Additionally, if the candidate meets all the success criteria of the experiment, `productpage.yaml` will be updated to reflect the new baseline version.

 You can now merge the PR that Iter8 just created.
 Argo CD should detect the change and sync the cluster to the new desired states.
-If the experiment had succeeded, the candidate version will become the new baseline version for future experiments.
+If the experiment succeeded, the candidate version will become the new baseline version for future experiments.

 ??? info "More about Iter8 GitOps task"
     Iter8 operating in the GitOps mode is very similar to how it works normally.
 One key difference is that at the end of the experiment, it will need to perform an additional step to modify the desired state of the Env repo to reflect the outcome of the experiment.
 This can be done by specifying a `finish` task that runs at the end of an experiment.
 The specific task we are using in this tutorial is written in a shell script as shown below: